 The Notebook Method

 The notebook method is the easiest way to win the SEO game and it’s amazingly simple.
 Ready?
 Here goes…

 - Bring your notebook to meetings with prospects.

 - Write blog posts that answer those questions.

 That’s it.
-Just use Yoast (it’s super cheap) to help you target phrases correctly from an SEO perspective, but here’s the best news.
+You can use Yoast (it’s super cheap) to help you target phrases correctly from an SEO perspective, but here’s the best news.
 Your competitors won’t do it, because it takes work and seems too simple.

 Search engine queries are driven by real people asking real questions they don’t have the answer to.
 Therefore, if someone sitting in front of you is asking a question, LISTEN!
-Their question isn’t likely unique.
+Their question is not likely unique.
 Others in their field assuredly have that same question, and they’re asking Google.
 This is why it’s important to write down their question, as asked, to properly target the nature and phrasing of the question.